transloadit/heroku-addon/README.md

 ### Using with Ruby on Rails (Uses our Rails SDK)

-Here we'll show how to use transloadit in a freshly setup rails project and Heroku app.
+Here we'll show how to use Transloadit in a freshly setup Rails project and Heroku app.

 If you haven't already done so, go ahead and install Rails.